-The MILDOS-AREA user file is a database (DB) file that is used for storing both user input and the calculated results (output).
+The MILDOS4 user file is a database (DB) file that is used for storing both user input and the calculated results (output).
 Each case analyzed is stored in its own separate file and is not part of a central server located on the user's computer or on a remote computer.
 The SQLite file format and database engine are used.
 SQLite is a well-established open-source database.
 More information on SQLite can be found in Appendix A.

 Employing a DB file for user input facilitates the input data handling and error-checking, and, because of the faster central processing unit (CPU) speeds and larger amounts of memory available on PCs running Windows, it allows results to be stored and retrieved on a more atomic scale.
-This implementation underlies the interactive results capability of MILDOS-AREA, as described in Section 7.4.
+This implementation underlies the interactive results and custom table output capability of MILDOS4 as described in Sections 7.4 and 7.5.

 While the move to a user (application) file in DB format provides added functionality to the program, versions of MILDOS-AREA prior to version 4.0 used a simple text file to save user input and a separate text file for program output.
-This format is not compatible with the current version, nor can user files generated by MILDOS-AREA 4.0 and later be used by previous versions of the program.
-As discussed in Section 6.1.2, an import function is available that allows the user to read older version input files into the program for saving in the new format.
-Note that an HTML file that lists the user input and a summary of results, similar to the concept of the old version output file, is also available after a calculational run in version 4.0 as discussed in Chapter 7.
+This format is not compatible with the current version.
+In addition, with the enhancements made to version 4.1, user files generated by earlier versions of MILDOS4 have a modified format and are automatically upgraded when input by version 4.1.
+User files generated by MILDOS 4.1 and later cannot be used by previous versions of the program.
+As discussed in Section 6.1.2, an import function is available that allows the user to read older version 3 text input files into the program for saving in the new format.
+Note that an HTML file that lists the user input and a summary of results, similar to the concept of the old version output file, is also available after a calculational run in version 4 as discussed in Chapter 7.